SASInnovate2026/Getting-Started-with-SAS-Intelligent-Decisioning/README.md

 # Getting Started with SAS® Intelligent Decisioning
 Are you interested in using SAS Viya to automate your business decisions and drive real-time customer interactions, but don't know where to begin?

-In this hands-on workshop, you'll learn how to create a decision step-by-step.
-You will use the SAS Intelligent Decisioning interface to create rule sets and other decision elements, arrange decision objects in a workflow, and test completed decisions for accuracy.
+In this hands-on workshop, you'll learn how to create a decision flow step-by-step.
+You will use the SAS Intelligent Decisioning interface to create a rule set and other decision elements, arrange decision objects in a flow, and test the completed decision and its components for accuracy.

 ## Important Information
 The hands-on instructions in these pages are specific to the SAS Innovate workshop and should not be considered a replacement for the official SAS Documentation.
 Some parts of these instructions will only work correctly in the Lab environments provided by SAS Education.